ocaml/ocaml.org/DOCUMENTATION_WRITING.md

 In order to ensure consistency across documentation, a style guide like this is beneficial.

+Use the [Diátaxis](https://diataxis.fr/) approach to documentation: Tutorials for learning, How-To Guides for goals, Explanation for understanding, and Reference for information.

+Apply the [*Spiral Learning*](https://en.wikipedia.org/wiki/Spiral_approach) approach in tutorials.
+This teaching method first creates a solid foundation of a topic.
+By starting with an overview, it gives the reader the context and general information.
+Subsequent sections and tutorials review the important foundational information and expands, going into more detail and giving examples.

 ## Materials

 - Reference.
 This includes the [OCaml Manual](https://ocaml.org/releases/latest/manual.html), the [opam manual](https://opam.ocaml.org/), and [Dune's documentation](https://dune.readthedocs.io/en/stable/).
 This is considered upstream material.
 Refer to the corresponding projects to propose changes in them.